JuradoSteve/Hertzsprung-Rusell-Diagram/README.md

 At the moment the resulting HRD is:
 ![Hertzsprung-Russel-Diagram](https://raw.githubusercontent.com/jurados/Hertzsprung-Rusell-Diagram/main/HDR.png)
-where the line represent the mathematical aproximation for star on main sequence, the blue points are stars on main sequence from the G-appendix in [An Introduction to Modern Astrophysics (2nd Edition) - Bradley W. Carroll & Dale A. Ostile](https://www.amazon.com/Introduction-Modern-Astrophysics-2nd/dp/0805304029) and the dashed lines will be regions where stars will have these star's radius.
+Where the line represent the mathematical aproximation for stars on main sequence, the blue points are stars on main sequence from the G-appendix in [An Introduction to Modern Astrophysics (2nd Edition) - Bradley W. Carroll & Dale A. Ostile](https://www.amazon.com/Introduction-Modern-Astrophysics-2nd/dp/0805304029) and the dashed lines will be regions where stars will have these star's radius.